Megalocnus: History and taxonomy

-Megalocnus was first described based on an incomplete mandible first described by "D. M. F. de Castro", collected by him in April, 1860 in Pleistocene deposits of the thermal springs in Arriete-Ciego Montero in what is now Cienfuegos Province, Cuba, though the fossil now apparently is held in the Museo Nacional de Ciencias Naturales.
+Megalocnus was first described based on an incomplete mandible first described by "D. M. F. de Castro", collected by him in April 1860 in Pleistocene deposits of the thermal springs in Arriete-Ciego Montero in what is now Cienfuegos Province, Cuba; the fossil is held in the Museo Nacional de Ciencias Naturales.
 It was first identified as the mandible of a large rodent due to the erosion on the canines.
-The mandible was then given to Prof. Felipe Poey of Havanna, who described it briefly in 1861.
-The fossil wasn't named until 1868 when American paleontologist Joseph Leidy he described it as a new species of the large Megalonyx, Megalonyx rodens, though stated that it could be a different genus, which he erected as Megalocnus.
+The mandible was then given to Prof. Felipe Poey of Havana, who described it briefly in 1861.
+The fossil was named in 1868 when American paleontologist Joseph Leidy described it as a new species of the large Megalonyx, Megalonyx rodens, though stated that it could be a different genus, which he erected as Megalocnus.
 A few months later, Parisian naturalist Pomel was sent the fossil by Poey for the 1867 Parisian exposition, who named it as Myomorphus cubensis, subgenus of Megalonyx.
 Despite this, Megalocnus rodens has priority.
 In the coming years, more fossil sloths would be named from the Caribbean based on fossils from Puerto Rico and Hispaniola, but it wasn't until the 1910s that a large quantity of fossils of Megalocnus were found.
-The American Museum of Natural History and the notable Cuban scientist Dr. Carlos de la Torre y Huerta collected dozens of fossils of many partial skeletons from 1910 to 1918 at Arriete-Ciego Montero, which resulted in the discovery of enough fossils to mount 3 different skeletons for the AMNH, though only 2 are mounted today at the AMNH, and a skeleton for the Cuban Museum of Natural History.
+The American Museum of Natural History and the notable Cuban scientist Carlos de la Torre y Huerta collected dozens of fossils of many partial skeletons from 1910 to 1918 at Arriete-Ciego Montero, which resulted in the discovery of enough fossils to mount 3 different skeletons for the AMNH, though only 2 are mounted today at the AMNH, and a skeleton for the Cuban Museum of Natural History.
 Dr. de la Torre was apparently so fond of his mounted skeleton that he would exhibit it at nearly every exhibition he could.
-However, one of the skeletons mounted at the AMNH has since been revealed to bear the right femur of the closely related Parocnus browni.
+One of the skeletons mounted at the AMNH has since been revealed to bear the right femur of the closely related Parocnus browni.
 The fossils would be described in detail by both AMNH and Cuban staff over the next 50 years.

 In 1979, a scapula and several other Megalocnus fossils were collected by C. A. Woods & co. from Quaternary deposits in Trou Gallery, Ile de la Tortue in the Departement du Nord-Oues, Haiti.
 These were the first fossils of Megalocnus outside of Cuba described, and were named in 2000 as a new species, Megalocnus zile.
-However, the species has since been synonymized witn Parocnus serus.
+However, the species has since been synonymized with Parocnus serus.